tilt-dev/tilt/docs/docker_compose_alpha.md

 ### How to be an alpha user
 We're pushing new stuff every day, so don't bother waiting for releases; install from `master`!

 We want your feedback!
-If you see weird behavior, or there are features that would make you fall in love with Tilt, [file an issue](https://github.com/windmilleng/tilt/issues) and let us know!
+If you see weird behavior, if we don't quiiite support your use case, or there are features that would make you fall in love with Tilt, [file an issue](https://github.com/windmilleng/tilt/issues) and let us know!